- Learn the secret history of Heidelberg

 The castle and its park, the two principal churches, Heiliggeistkirche and the Jesuit Church, and the mile-long pedestrianised main street are obvious destinations for the visitor, but Hidden Heidelberg too has its appeal and is well worth discovering.

-For the opportunity to visit these little hidden gems for yourself, consider travelling on our Rhine, Strasbourg & Heidelberg River Cruise, or our Romantic Rhine, Black Forest & Alsace escorted tour.
+For the opportunity to visit these little hidden gems for yourself, consider travelling on our Rhine, Strasbourg & Heidelberg River Cruise.
 We also offer the Rhine, Strasbourg, Heidelberg River Cruise for Solo Travellers.

 Frank, tour manager